What is hanging weight? (and why you should avoid buying beef sold this way)

-I’m a farmer who raises and sells beef directly to consumers.
+I’m a farmer who sells beef directly to consumers.

 And I’m about to tell you something that might make other beef farmers mad at me.